Mortgage market review

 Deposit, deposit, deposit

 If you are not saving each month, try to do so.
-Draw up a budget planner and work out if there is any non-essential spending you can reduce.
+Draw up a budget planner and work out if there is any non-essential spending you can reduce to increase your disposable income.